 - Have trouble starting to urinate (pee).

-- Have sudden urges to urinate.
+- Have sudden urges to pee.

 - Leak urine.

-- Feel a burning sensation when you urinate.
+- Feel burning when you pee.

 - Avoid drinking after 8 p.m.